 A fuse wire was a short length of wire with a diameter and composition such that it melted when a current surge though it became too great.
 This broke the circuit so that everything plugged into that circuit suddenly stopped working.

 In the early days, fuse wires were sold by hardware shops in lengths wrapped round cardboard as shown in the following photos.
 There would be several different wire thicknesses wound separately round the card and marked according to the current at which they would fail, typically 5, 10 and 15 amps.

 When electrical equipment is manufactured, the current it needs to work is part of the design specification.
 A safe assumption is that if the current drawn by equipment goes well outside the design value, something is wrong and so for safety reasons the current should be cut off.
 This is precisely what a fuse is used for.

 Holders for fuses came with different designs.
 The part that held the fuse wire was normally ceramic with a narrow window to show at a glance whether the fuse had melted.
 The containing box was probably Bakelite.

 One that has survived in our junk box is shown in the following photo.
 The white is a tube made of ceramic with a brass piece either end.
 The brass end pieces both have a screw to clamp each end of the fuse wire which runs down the centre of the hollow ceramic.
 If the fuse is good, you can see the fuse wire in the slot half way down the ceramic.
 If the fuse isn't visible then it means the fuse has blown, i.e. melted and disappeared).

 The function of the parts is best explained below in the section on replacing a blown fuse, but first the fuse box.

 The fuse box

 All the fuses for a house were in a box called a fuse box which was situated where the electric power came into the house.
 Ours was in the cupboard under the stairs in the hall.
-There was one fuse for each circuit and there were probably several sockets on any one circuit.
+There was one fuse for each circuit and there were probably several sockets or devices on any one circuit.

 Why fuses blew when equipment was first turned on